jennybc/excelgesis/README.md

 itself is intended for strictly for personal, diagnostic, and recreational use.

-Some prepared example workbooks, drawn from the readxl [example](https://github.com/tidyverse/readxl/tree/master/inst/extdata) and [test](https://github.com/tidyverse/readxl/tree/master/tests/testthat/sheets)
+You can explore some prepared example workbooks here, drawn from the readxl [example](https://github.com/tidyverse/readxl/tree/master/inst/extdata) and [test](https://github.com/tidyverse/readxl/tree/master/tests/testthat/sheets)
 sheets:

 <https://jennybc.github.io/excelgesis/>

+Those same workbooks are available in `.xlsx` form in the excelgesis package.
+Use `xg_example()` to gain access.

 The definitive reference for `.xlxs` is Standard ECMA-376 Office Open XML File